carolgilabert/carols-blog/src/pages/blog/2020-in-review/index.md

 With the government guidance changes, I couldn't go see my family for Christmas, which was disappointing.
 However, Thom's family made up the big shed for us to have a socially distanced outdoors-ish Christmas lunch, so that was lovely 💛

-I also tried my hand at crafting and really enjoyed, so stay tuned for obsessive crafting in the new year 😂
+I also tried my hand at crafting and really enjoyed it, so stay tuned for obsessive crafting in the new year 😂

 📖.
 [Memorias de mis putas tristes](https://uk.bookshop.org/books/memories-of-my-melancholy-whores/9780241968543)